bkper/exchange-app/README.md

 ### Changing rates endpoint

-You can change the currency endpoint if you need to implement your own toA query historical rates or different precision.
+You can change the currency endpoint if you need to implement your own endpoint to query historical rates, or different precision.
 The endpoint response JSON format should be:

 ```json
 {